Get in the know about the risk of heatwave and extreme hot weather

 When temperatures climb, there are things you can do to stay safe and healthy, and help others.

 - Learn the signs of heat stress, heat exhaustion and heat stroke.
+And make sure you can differentiate between this and COVID-19 symptoms.
 Untreated, heat exhaustion can lead to heatstroke, a life-threatening condition that requires immediate medical attention.

 - Download the Red Cross First Aid App or print out this guide and put it on your fridge.